Investigation planning - advice

 - SIDS information

 - mobile phone, direct and after-hours numbers for supervisors or other practitioners, and After Hours Child Protection Emergency Service number

 - smart phone camera for photos in serious neglect cases.

-A contingency plan should address how a practitioner will deal with any unexpected safety issues and what to do if parents refuse to co-operate with the investigation.
+A contingency plan should address how a practitioner will deal with any unexpected safety issues and what to do if parents do not engage or co-operate with the investigation.
 Plan for the possibility that parents may not cooperate or may not allow access to the child.